pipavlo82/r4-monorepo/README.md

 - **TestU01 BigCrush** — 160/160 passed
 - **NIST SP 800-22** — 15/15 passed

-**Human-readable summaries** live under `packages/core/proof/`.
-Full multi-GB raw logs archived offline and shared under NDA.
+Human-readable summaries live under `packages/core/proof/`.
+Full multi-GB raw logs are not committed — archived offline and shared under NDA.

-**Sealed core (HSM model):**
+The internal DRBG/entropy core is intentionally not open-sourced, following an HSM / Secure Enclave model:
-- You can measure output quality
+- you can measure output quality
-- You can verify supply-chain integrity (hash + signature + SBOM)
+- you can verify supply-chain integrity (hash + signature + SBOM)
-- You cannot clone the internal core
+- you cannot clone the internal core

 ### FIPS 140-3 & 204 Compliance